-PARK IMPROVEMENT AND/OR ITEM COST Land Acquisition Land Acquisition (Minimum Total of 0.32-4.0 Acres Required at a City of Franklin Estimated Land Valuation of \$15.056 Per Acre). = Recreation Facility Development Preparation of a boundary survey of the portion of the property to be used for the neighborhood park.
+PARK IMPROVEMENT AND/OR ITEM COST Land Acquisition Land Acquisition (Minimum Total of 0.32-4.0 Acres Required at a City of Franklin Estimated Land Valuation of \$15,056 Per Acre).
+Recreation Facility Development Preparation of a boundary survey of the portion of the property to be used for the neighborhood park.
 A detailed topographic map may also have to be prepared with a contour interval of one foot. \$3,000 Preparation of a detailed site development plan and accompanying landscape plan should be prepared for the entire special park site.
 Such a plan should be done so as to assure the maximum and efficient use of the property. \$3,700 All-Accessible Playground (about 0.32-acres needed).
 This community built playground is to include a poured in place surface for easy mobility and extra wide ramps to accommodate two way traffic and wheelchairs.
-The playground design will conform to the Americans with Disabilities Act Accessibility Guidelines, and Consumer Product Safety Commission guidelines. = Provision of a one-story, 2,400 square-foot enclosed park pavilion with indoor restroom facilities which meet all applicable Americans with Disabilities Act and Barrier Free Design Standards requirements (located outside any 100-year recurrence interval floodplain areas). \$232,800 (Assuming \$97 per Square Foot in Year 2000 Dollars) Installation of landscape plant materials \$30,000 Provision of park benches, picnic tables, etc. as demand increases over the planning period.
-Some of these park benches, picnic tables, etc. may be permanently anchored. \$26,000 Provision of 50-space hard-surfaced, paved off-street parking lot with curb, gutter, and storm sewer which is clearly marked and lighted. \$181,700 Installation of all park signage. \$25,000 Provision of a fully accessible internal trail/walkway system.
-(Assuming =
+The playground design will conform to the Americans with Disabilities Act Accessibility Guidelines, and Consumer Product Safety Commission guidelines.
+Provision of a one-story, 2,400 square-foot enclosed park pavilion with indoor restroom facilities which meet all applicable Americans with Disabilities Act and Barrier Free Design Standards requirements (located outside any 100-year recurrence interval floodplain areas).
+Installation of landscape plant materials \$232,800 (Assuming \$97 per Square Foot in Year 2000 Dollars) \$30,000 Provision of park benches, picnic tables, etc. as demand increases over the planning period.
+Some of these park benches, picnic tables, etc. may be permanently anchored. \$26,000 Provision of 50-space hard-surfaced, paved off-street parking lot with curb, gutter, and storm sewer which is clearly marked and lighted. \$181,700

-1 Acquisition and improvement costs for All-Accessible Park are subject to change as more detailed information becomes available.
+&lt;sup>1 Acquisition and improvement costs for All-Accessible Park are subject to change as more detailed information becomes available.